 4. Incorrect information

 If any of your information is entered with an error, your tax refund can be delayed.
-If your employer wrote down different information than what you recorded, it may be another source of holdup.
+If your employer wrote down different information than what you recorded, it might be another source of the holdup.

 5. Form 8379

 If you file a joint tax return and all or some of your tax refund was applied to your spouses’ past-due federal or state tax, child or spousal support debts, or student loans, your own refund can be delayed.
 Fill out Form 8379, Injured Spouse Allocation, to resolve the situation but note that it can take two and a half months to process.